JanHerca/urantiapedia/output/wikijs/en/article/Carmelo_Martinez/Futuro_de_Urantia_segun_el_LU.md

 And from this text emerges a first characteristic of that future age: the willingness to seek truth and rectitude.
 Faced with our times in which people move for reasons such as selfishness or ambition, times in which people laugh and despise altruistic people and who pretend to be fair and ethical in their relationships, in the future age that follows ours, the whole world will seek truth and righteousness.

 Relations between people will be based on mutual support and respect, in the search for fair and equitable treatment.
 In short, in more mature people and therefore more ethical.
 Not everything goes, as is sometimes thought.
-As it is said in [UB 71:4.17](/en/The_Urantia_Book/71#p4_17) “_...
+As it is said in <a id="a124_241"></a>[UB 71:4.17](/en/The_Urantia_Book/71#p4_17) “_...
 Only love, brotherhood, can prevent the strong from oppressing the weak_”.

 Following a few rows of the table, I will say that world peace will be achieved, something that is not so difficult to believe despite the conflicts of recent times.
 Fraternity will begin to flourish, if only in its infancy, and there will be a great ethical advance.

-In [UB 71:6.1](/en/The_Urantia_Book/71#p6_1) it is also said: “_Present-day profit-motivated economics is doomed unless profit motives can be augmented by service motives.
+In <a id="a128_3"></a>[UB 71:6.1](/en/The_Urantia_Book/71#p6_1) it is also said: “_Present-day profit-motivated economics is doomed unless profit motives can be augmented by service motives.
 Ruthless competition based on narrow-minded self-interest is ultimately destructive of even those things which it seeks to maintain.
 Exclusive and self-serving profit motivation is incompatible with Christian ideals—much more incompatible with the teachings of Jesus._”

 And this is for me another characteristic, in this case in the economic field, of the age that will follow us.
 Currently the economy has become globalized; The famous globalization is solely economic, and it has turned out to be so because the large multinationals, the great fortunes of the world, have found in globalization a fertile ground to continue keeping wealth.
 In today's economic world, the profit motive has reached its peak.
 It is not necessary to remind you that the big companies and the big banks no longer look for a greater profit, they look for the increase of their profit, not the profit itself, to be greater each time; what I call the second derivative.
 And they proclaim it without being ashamed.
 The fall of the communist side that divided the world into two parts has had this globalizing effect and loss of shame for big capital.
 And big business has shown no shame in organizing the sacrosanct economic trinity (the World Bank, the International Monetary Fund, and the World Trade Organization), a trio shamelessly dedicated to making it even easier for big business to foster its greed. and keep what they want.
 And to further facilitate his greed he wants to impose the consumerist model on everyone and has made any other idea suspect.
 But his own exhausting eagerness will be his downfall.
 They have impoverished the _rich_ poor countries and have them subject to foreign debt.
 However, little by little, these countries will get rid of this economic yoke; and such a movement will be the end of this economic organization and the beginning of a new order.
 It's already starting to happen.
 One must remember the resistance movements on the rise in Latin America for example, or the liberation theology group within the Catholic Church.
 The situation of large groups of shantytowns and the solemnly poor, of people without electricity, water, or schools cannot last.
 They are also the breeding ground for resistance to the neoliberal model that they want to impose on us, the cradle of a new order that will affect all of us, including us, the so-called rich countries.
 And this new model will arrive not only because of the response of the poor countries, but also because of the growth of a social conscience in the world of the economy in general and of the company in particular; the company will have a service orientation to the man both in its own organization, as well as in its function and usefulness.
 Companies will no longer be machines, instruments to earn money; they will be integrated organisms in the social organization and oriented to the economic service of the society.

 Do you think it is an unattainable utopia?
 I want to remind you that according to the UB, utopia is POSSIBLE and INEVITABLE; social forces push inexorably in that direction.
 I also want to remind you that on a planet neighboring ours, on one of its eleven continents, there is a society that has already taken these steps, has followed a path similar to ours and is now ahead of us.

-A quote again from [UB 71:5.3](/en/The_Urantia_Book/71#p5_3) that links the economy with social relations and the arrival of fraternity:
+A quote again from <a id="a134_19"></a>[UB 71:5.3](/en/The_Urantia_Book/71#p5_3) that links the economy with social relations and the arrival of fraternity:

 > “_Throughout the earlier ages of any world, competition is essential to progressive civilization.
 As the evolution of man progresses, co-operation becomes increasingly effective.
 In advanced civilizations co-operation is more efficient than competition._”